 Step 1: Identify the need for AI

-This initial step focuses on understanding the challenges and opportunities within your product development process.
+This step focuses on understanding the challenges and opportunities within your product development process.
 Can AI address a specific problem or improve a particular aspect?
+Yes, it can.
+It depends on the level of collaboration among product owners, business analysts, and AI specialists.

 Once you have identified the need for AI, you will need the fuel for your AI model: data.
 This stage involves collecting relevant data, ensuring its quality, and preparing it in a format that the AI model can understand.